yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/on-premises.md

 #### SSH Port

-Port number of ssh client connections.
+Port number of SSH client connections.

 #### Manually Provision Nodes

 If you choose to manually set up your database nodes, set this flag to true.
 Otherwise, Yugabyte Platform will use the sudo user to set up DB nodes.
-For manual provisioning, you'll be prompted to run a python script at a later stage, or to run a set of commands on the database nodes.
+For manual provisioning, you would be prompted to run a python script at a later stage, or to run a set of commands on the database nodes.

 {{< note title="Note" >}}
-If any of the items from this checklist are true, you need to [provision the nodes manually](#provision-nodes-manually).
+If any of the items from this checklist are true, you need to [provision the nodes manually](#provision-nodes-manually), keeping in mind the following:

 * Pre-provisioned `yugabyte:yugabyte` user + group
 * Sudo user requires a password